 Jack's Magazine stands on the land of the Wurundjeri people.

 Hidden away at the base of an escarpment on the Maribyrnong River, the imposing bluestone walls, magazines and earth mounds of Jack’s Magazine have connections to turning points in Victoria’s history – from the gold rush to world wars.

 The magazine was opened in 1878 to safely store gunpowder imported into the colony of Victoria.
 The site later provided storage for other dangerous materials used in the ammunition factories close by.
 Jack's Magazine spurred the growth of military industry in the area that became known as the ‘arsenal of Australia’.

 The Victorian Government appointed Working Heritage to manage Jack’s Magazine in June 2015.

-For up-to-date information about visting Jack's Magazine, activation activities, planning and management visit www.jacksmagazine.org.au
+For more information about Jack's Magazine visit www.jacksmagazine.org.au

 Photographs by John Gollings.